-Theorem 2.12 (testing properties of bounded-degree graphs): Suppose that $\Pi$ is a graph property that satisfies the following conditions.
+Theorem 2.12 (testing properties of bounded-degree graphs (in the VDF dense graph model)): Suppose that $\Pi$ is a graph property that satisfies the following conditions.

 bounded degree: The exists a constant d such that each graph in $\Pi$ has vertices of degree at most d.